Chaillot National Theatre

-The Théâtre national de Chaillot is one of five French national theatres and the first to carry a project built around and from dance.
+Chaillot - The Théâtre national de la Danse is one of six French national theatres and the first to carry a project built around and from dance.

-Erected in 1937 as part of the World’s Fair, the Théâtre national de Chaillot is an exceptional place in the capital, facing the Trocadéro fountains, the Eiffel Tower and the Champ de Mars and housing a large number of art deco works.
-It is an important place in the history of France, since the Universal Declaration of Human Rights was signed in 1948, but it is also here that the great adventure of the National Popular Theatre, founded by Firmin Gémier, was born and developed by Jean Vilar.
+Built in 1937 as part of the Universal Exhibition, the Théâtre national de Chaillot is an exceptional place in the capital, facing the Trocadéro fountains, the Eiffel Tower and the Champ de Mars and housing a large number of art deco works.
+It is an important place in the history of France, since it was signed in 1948 the Universal Declaration of Human Rights, but it is also here that the great adventure of the National Popular Theatre, founded by Firmin Gémier, then carried and developed by Jean Vilar.

-Since 2008, the Théâtre national de Chaillot has been the first national theatre to carry out a project built mainly around and from dance, which has positioned it as a major institution for the choreographic sector nationally and internationally.
+Since 2008, Chaillot - The Théâtre national de la Danse is the first national theatre with a project built mainly around and from dance, which has positioned it as a major establishment for the choreographic sector nationally and internationally.
 Rachid Ouramdane has been in charge since 2021.

-Each year, the Théâtre national de Chaillot welcomes more than 130,000 spectators for nearly 40 shows and offers numerous arts and cultural education programs that encourage artists and audiences to meet.
+Chaillot - The Théâtre national de la Danse welcomes more than 130,000 spectators each year for nearly 40 shows and offers numerous artistic and cultural education programs that promote encounters between artists and audiences.

 1 Place du Trocadéro